Abusive mom fled with kids to Baton Rouge after handcuffed teens escaped Texas home, report says

 When law enforcement tracked down the house early Tuesday morning, the couple — Zaikiya Duncan and Jova Terrell — was gone along with Duncan's five juvenile children.
 Authorities issued an Amber Alert for the missing kids — who ranged ages 7 to 14 — in Harris County, and their car was spotted hours later in Baton Rouge.

-When police stopped the suspects' car at a parking lot along Nicholson Drive that afternoon, officers found only one of the missing kids.
+After police stopped the suspects' car at a parking lot along Nicholson Drive that afternoon, officers found only one of the missing kids.
 The pair said they had dropped the other four off with a relative, and Louisiana State Police said the other children were later found safe.

 New pictures and video obtained Wednesday offered more insight into the squalor the children were living in at the Texas home.